 - Attach AirTag to your keys, luggage, or whatever it is you don't want to lose.

 - You will get a notification if you and your iPhone move out of range of the AirTag (so that you don't leave it at work, for example).

 - If you do lose the tagged device you can use the Find My app to locate it.
 The app will use AR tech to direct you to your item.

 - If you can't track it down you can mark it as lost.
 Then, when someone finds it, you will receive a notification and they will get your contact details so they can return the item to you.

 Why are we so sure that this product is coming?
 There is a surprising amount of evidence that has leaked out via assets that appeared in iOS 13 beta, plus earlier in 2019 sources confirmed to 9to5Mac that there was an object tracker project underway at Apple.

 9to5Mac first reported that Apple was working on a Tag back in April 2019.
-At that time 9to5Mac wrote about the new Find My app, that hadn’t yet been released, and indicated that people involved in the development of the app were aware of a new hardware device codenamed 'B389' would allow users to track any item using the app.
+At that time 9to5Mac wrote about the new Find My app, that hadn't yet been released, and indicated that people involved in the development of the app were aware of a new hardware device codenamed 'B389' that would allow users to track any item using the app.

 Then, in June 2019, 9to5Mac indicated that there were references to this Tag device in iOS 13.
 The first beta of iOS 13 included an asset package for a device with the product type 'Tag1,1', they wrote.